Graph selection with GGMselect: Numerical study

 \subsection{Methods comparison}

-We compare our methods with the following ones: \begin{itemize} \item the 0-1 conditional independence approach proposed by Wille and B\"uhlman~\cite{WB06}, with the decision rule based on the adjusted p-values following the Benjamini-Hochberg procedure taking $\alpha=5\%$. \item the lasso approach, with the two variants {\tt and} and {\tt or} proposed by Meinshausen and B\"uhlmann~\cite{MB06} , taking $\alpha=5\%$. \item the adaptive glasso method proposed by Fan {\it et al.}~\cite{Fan08}.
+We compare our methods with the following ones: \begin{itemize} \item the 0-1 conditional independence approach proposed in \cite{WB06}, with the decision rule based on the adjusted p-values following the Benjamini-Hochberg procedure taking $\alpha=5\%$. \item the lasso approach, with the two variants {\tt and} and {\tt or} proposed in \cite{MB06}, taking $\alpha=5\%$. \item the adaptive glasso method proposed in \cite{Fan08}.
 It works in two steps.
 First, the matrix $\Omega$ is estimated using the glasso method.
-Then the glasso procedure is run again using weights in the penalty that depend on the previous estimate of $\Omega$, see Equation~(2.5) in~\cite{Fan08}.
+Then the glasso procedure is run again using weights in the penalty that depend on the previous estimate of $\Omega$, see Equation~(2.5) in \cite{Fan08}.
 At each step the regularization parameter is calculated by K-fold cross-validation. \end{itemize} These methods will be denoted as {\tt WB}, {\tt MB.and}, {\tt MB.or} and {\tt Aglasso}.
-They were implemented in R-2.7.2 using the packages {\tt lars} for the {\tt MB} methods and the package {\tt glasso} for the last one.
+They were implemented in R-2.7.2 using the packages {\tt lars} for the {\tt MB} methods and the package {\tt glasso} for the last one. \\